-Kingsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kingsville is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Kingsville who work in office and administrative support (11.90%), sales jobs (8.90%), and food service (8.87%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kingsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Kingsville is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Kingsville who work in office and administrative support (11.56%), sales jobs (9.87%), and management occupations (8.45%).

 Kingsville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Kingsville in 2010 was $17,656, which is lower middle income relative to Texas, and low income relative to the rest of the US.
-This equates to an annual income of $70,624 for a family of four.
+The per capita income in Kingsville in 2018 was $22,011, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $88,044 for a family of four.
 However, Kingsville contains both very wealthy and poor people as well.

-Kingsville is a somewhat ethnically-diverse city.
+Kingsville is an extremely ethnically-diverse city.
 The people who call Kingsville home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Kingsville, accounting for 74.91% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Kingsville residents report their race to be White, followed by Black or African-American.
-Kingsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 73.22% of the city’s residents.
-Important ancestries of people in Kingsville include English, Irish, Italian, and Polish.
+Important ancestries of people in Kingsville include German, Irish, English, Polish, and Scots-Irish.

 The most common language spoken in Kingsville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Tagalog.